Silverfish Lives, Effects, and Pest Control

 How to Trap Silverfish

 Silverfish can’t move on smooth, vertical surfaces, so if they fall into sinks or bathtubs they will be trapped.
-A simple but very effective silverfish trap can be made if a glass jar is covered on the outside with masking tape and some bread is put into the bottom of the jar.
+A simple but very effective insect trap can be made if a glass jar is covered on the outside with masking tape and some bread is put into the bottom of the jar.
 The tape provides traction for the silverfish to climb up to the mouth of the jar.
-If they fall into the jar they will be trapped, since they won’t be able to climb up the smooth inside surface of the jar to get out.
+If they fall into the jar they will be trapped, since they won’t be able to climb up the smooth inner surface of the jar to get out.

 Diatomaceous earth can be spread into crevices and pushed into cracks, but it may not be suitable for a house with pets.
 You really don’t want dogs or cats to sniff the areas where the powder has been applied or to inhale the dust.